ZainabGhanem04/occupancy-networks-3d-reconstruction/README.md

 ### Qualitative Results

-The repository also contains representative reconstructed meshes from the test set.
+The repository also contains representative reconstructed meshes from the test set, see the `demo/` folder.
 These examples demonstrate that the trained model is capable of recovering plausible 3D geometry from a single input image, while also illustrating the variation in reconstruction quality across different objects.
 You may use an online external reader like **[IMAGEtoSTL](https://imagetostl.com/view-off-online)** to display the final reconstructed meshes.

 ## Limitations